bbenchoff/AGaMEMnon/docs/MCU_AHB_REGISTER_BANK.md

 The bank now widens this architecture one qualified HWDATA lane at a time.
 Sparse pin permutation remains inadmissible.

-That first address-tag extension is now silicon-qualified by record `2026-08-04-l48-scratch1-posted-address-tag`.
+That first address-tag extension is silicon-qualified by record `2026-08-04-l48-scratch1-posted-address-tag`.
 HADDR[2] has one registered consumer; offset 0 retains the one-bit writable store, while offset 4 reads zero and ignores writes.
 The observed sequence `00100001` covers immediate